ialxn/JEOL_eds/README.md

 (5, 128, 128, 1100)
 # The frames in the data cube correspond to the original frames 1, 2, 4, 8, and 16.

-# Read and plot image data
+# Read and plot image data.
 >>>> demo = JEOL_image('data/demo.img')
 >>>> JU.plot_map(demo.image, 'Greys_r')